Mitsubishiii/2526_TP_PS_CHERIFI_MAROUA/README.md

 ```text
 fortune -s osfortune
 ```

-the shell must convert the string into an array like:
+The shell must convert the string into an array like:

 ```c
 args[0] = "fortune";